Last updated on August 22, 2019 at 03:22 pm

 - Have a family plan.
 Make a plan before the storm hits.
 Include phone numbers, a phone tree if you have a large family or even a private Facebook group so you can stay in contact.

 - There’s no time like the present.
 The worst time to prepare for a hurricane is during one.
-Take the time today to make sure you and your loved ones are as ready as they can be.
+Take the time today to make sure you and your loved ones are as ready as you can be.

 - Store your insurance information.
 Make sure you have the name and contact information for your home insurance and auto insurance company (either on paper or in your phone).
 Taking pictures of your policy declarations pages and storing them on your phone will help ensure you’ll have your policy numbers accessible.